 For all those who are wondering why my blog hasn’t been updated for months on end, I apologise and vow to update it more often from now on.
 A lot has happened these past few months and I haven’t really felt like writing about it up until now.

-In November of last year, I made the very difficult decision of dropping out of Uni.
+In November of last year, I made the very difficult decision to drop out of Uni.
 It came as a surprise to my friends and even to myself as I have always envisioned my life in education until I got a job as a writer.
 Life doesn’t always pan out the way you imagine and you just have to make the best of it when it doesn’t.
 People keep saying to me Uni isn’t for everyone which is true on some level but I’ve come to the conclusion that there’s more to it than that.
 I think Uni was for me (minus the rubbish course I chose) but I felt like I was living two lives.
 Where most people had lost contact with friends at home and got used to seeing their family every few months or longer, I always slipped back into home life like I’d never left.
 Maybe it is like that for some people who still go to Uni but I’ve never felt so unhappy in my life and I just felt like my life was at a dead end.
 (Through no fault of anyone at Uni may I add.)

 I now live back at home where I am much happier.
 Although I don’t have a job as a writer which is ultimately what I want to do, I have a job and am earning money.
 That’s the main thing right?
 I still believe I can get where I want to in life without going to Uni.
 A few of my friends have proved that to me.
 I don’t regret going, I tried it and realised it wasn’t what I wanted in life.
-Although, I’m not quite sure what I do want now haha.
+Although, I’m not quite sure what I do want now.

 This isn’t one of my more comical posts; in fact, it’s probably the most serious post I have written.
 The only regret I do have about Uni is, well actually there are two.
 Firstly, to have chosen a different course because I pretty much hated all of it and secondly, tell more people that I’d dropped out of Uni which is easier said than done!
 I knew my friends wouldn’t judge me but I was still embarrassed and couldn’t face everyone’s questions.
 I still don’t really like talking about it now but I have so many amazing memories from my time at Uni, that it will remain a bittersweet phase in my life.